AlisAquilae/Academia/content/Notes/Literature Notes/River Flow and Morphology/Reader RFM-Chapter 4-Solutions of the St-Venant equations.md

 # 4.8 Numerical solutions (==Partially skipped==)
 As analytical solutions tot he St-Venant equations can not be found, the best one can do is to use numerical schemes in order to obtain best approximations of the true solutions.

 Many techniques can and have been used [[Finite Elements]], [[Finite Volumes]], and others.
-As the St-Venant equations are spatially one-dimensional, the most used type of numerical technique is [[Finite Difference]].
+As the St-Venant equations are spatially one-dimensional, the most used type of numerical technique is [[Finite Differences]].
 It is out of the scope of these lecture notes to give an overview of all possible choices of FD schemes.
 We present here only one example, a so-called [[Staggered Grid Finite Difference]].

 The first step in any FD approach is to construct a (regular)  grid in the $(x, t)$ domain.
 Only on the grid points approximations for $a$ and $u$ will be calculated, which makes the problem finite.
 Assuming the grid differences constant (as we will do in these notes) and denoted by $\Delta x$ and $\Delta t$ the difference between two neighbouring grid points in space and time respectively, a FD scheme will calculate approximations $\hat{a}[n, j] \, \hat{u}[n, h]$ for $n = 1, 2, \dots$ and $j = 1, 2, \dots$ such that